SkyeWrenbrook/soc-analyst-labs/soc-investigations/rdp-bruteforce-detection/README.md

 ## Analysis

-The test condition was met: multiple failed authentication attempts from a single source IP were clearly observable in the logs and could be grouped within the defined time window.
+The test condition was met: multiple failed login attempts from a single source IP were clearly observable in the logs and could be grouped within the defined time window.

 Key observations: